 What Is A Mass Air Flow Sensor?

 There are two main types MAF sensors- hot wire and cold wire.
 A hot wire MAF sensor uses a platinum wire located in the path of air flow, which is heated using specific voltage.
 As the air passes over the hot wire, it is cooled, decreasing the wire’s resistance to voltage.
 The engine control module (ECM) measures this change and alters the tune accordingly.
 The other type is a cold wire sensor.
 These are commonly found in GM engines.
 These sensors use both a hot wire and a cold wire, where the cold wire functions as a reference for the hot wire.

 Because these sensors are directly exposed to the air, they pick up contaminants that alter their readings, which lead to rough running conditions.
-You can’t use carburetor or brake cleaners on a MAF sensor, as the chemicals in those cleaners can destroy the delicate sensors.
+You can’t use carburetor cleaner or brake cleaner on a MAF sensor, as the chemicals in those cleaners can destroy the delicate sensors.
 You need special MAF sensor cleaner which is specially formulated to clean without leaving behind any harmful residue.
 The same cannot be said for carb cleaner or brake parts cleaner, so leave them on the shelf.
 As a bonus MAF sensor cleaner is also excellent for cleaning other sensitive electronics.

 CRC MAF Sensor Cleaner is specifically designed to remove oil, dirt, fibers and dust from the sensor without damage.
 The chemicals used are hexane-based, which evaporate quickly without the use of alcohol.
 A clean MAF sensor is a happy MAF sensor.
 The process is quite simple and can be completed in about 10 minutes.

 How To Clean A Mass Air Flow Sensor

 We’re cleaning the MAF on a 2004 Ford Mustang with a 4.6L V8 engine, but these steps are fairly universal and apply to most vehicles.